9 Companies Offering Tech Coding Apprenticeships

 • Deadline: Rolling

-Microsoft Leap is an immersive 16-week tech apprenticeship designed for people with a basic foundational understanding of tech concepts.
-The program combines in-classroom learning with hands-on engineering projects, allowing you to work on real teams and real products at Microsoft.
+Microsoft Leap is an immersive 16-week tech apprenticeship designed for people with a base foundation of technical training.
+The program combines in-classroom learning with hands-on engineering projects, allowing you to work on real teams and real products within the organization such as Azure, Xbox, Bing, and Office365.

 The apprenticeship aims to bring diverse experiences into the tech industry.
 You can study cloud computing, design, data science, engineering, or program management.